usnistgov/hiperc/README.md

 Proof-of-concept GPU code can be run on Amazon's [HPC EC2](https://aws.amazon.com/ec2/Elastic-GPUs/), and with a similar offering through [Rescale ScaleX](http://www.rescale.com/products/) for Xeon Phi.

+The code in this repository is specifically aimed at the GPU and Xeon Phi architectures:
+POSIX threads will be ignored, and OpenMP will be used only for reference computations.

 ## Hardware Cheatsheet
 | System     | CPU                    | Threads | RAM   | GPU                         | Cores | Phi      | Cores    |
 | :--------: | :--------------------: | ------: | ----: | :-------------------------: | ----: | :------: | -------: |
 | Huginn     | Intel Xeon E5-1650 v3  | 12      | 64 GB | 1&times; NVIDIA Quadro K620 | 384   | &empty;  | &empty;  |
 | rgpu2      | Intel Xeon E5-2697A v4 | 32      | 64 GB | 2&times; NVIDIA Tesla K40m  | 2880  | &empty;  | &empty;  |
 | rgpu3      | Intel Xeon E5-2697A v4 | 32      | 64 GB | 2&times; NVIDIA Tesla K40m  | 2880  | &empty;  | &empty;  |

+## Contribute
+Forks of this git repository are encouraged, and pull requests providing patches or implementations are more than welcome.

+## Contact
+Questions, concerns, and feedback regarding the source code provided in this git repository should be addressed to trevor.keller@nist.gov (Trevor Keller).